Deep in interstellar space, an aging personnel-carrier ship decorrugated.

 Five kilometers.
 Broadcast voices sounded in his head as they had sounded for the last minute.
 Their voices.
 The panic-stricken screams and pleas for help that emanated from the ship.
 Even with the immeasurable speed of tachyon transmissions, their messages would do them no good.
 They never did.

 Four kilometers.
 He didn't want to hear their voices anymore.
-He tuned to a different tachyon frequency, one he liked for its gentle songs.
+He tuned to a different frequency, one he knew the tachyon radio relays always carried this far from home, and which he liked for its gentle songs.
 "This is station K1010," the new voice said, "Coming to you direct from Karthos at one-oh-seven point four gigahertz.
 And have we got some great tunes lined up for you this morning. . . ."

 Three kilometers.
 The main batteries of the ship flowered into life, shooting near but never quite hitting the erratically-weaving humanoid.
 The Starlane Destroyer took instantaneous inventory of his enemy's armament.
 Charged particle beams, some neutral particle beams, and a few high-energy (and low-efficiency) lasers scattered about.
 He would have preferred to come screaming in a lot faster, whizzing through the next gauntlet too fast for any firing opportunity; but his thrusters could only provide 2.3 G's of braking force.
 If he didn't slow most of the way down by the time he arrived, he'd either zip right past or smash into his target's hull hard enough to mangle them both.
 No matter.
 Things were moving right on schedule; in a few instants, he would have to turn on his personal force field.